Skip to content

 useEffect(() => {

-const unsubscribe = searchService.subscribe(setSearchState)
+const unsubscribe = searchService.subscribe(setSearchState);

-return () => unsubscribe()
+return () => unsubscribe();

-}, [searchService])
+}, [searchService]);

-return null
+return null;

-We don’t want this effect to be re-run at each render, but only when the search service changes.
-Thus, we added [searchService]
+We don't want this effect to be re-run on each render, only when the search service changes.
+Thus, we added [searchService] as the second parameter of useEffect.

 Now, let's create the autocomplete experience using Downshift.